npearsonat/cdc-flu-vaccination-analysis/README.md

 ## Conclusions & Recommendations

 **For Public Health Policy:**
-- **Avoid supply-side interventions**: Adding more vaccination sites is unlikely to increase uptake
+- **Focus on low provider density areas**: It will be more effective to add vaccination locations in areas of low density, aka locations per square mile.
+- **Focus on effective population sectors** Children and people greater than 65 are the most impacted by provider density, so it would make sense to look at adding locations to places with a greater number of these constituencies.
-- **Focus on demand-side strategies**: Address vaccine hesitancy, awareness, and convenience barriers
+- **Focus on demand-side strategies**: Address vaccine hesitancy, awareness, and convenience barriers.
+There are many more factors involved in flu vaccine uptake than number of providers.
-- **Resource allocation**: Redirect resources from site expansion to education and outreach programs
+- **Investigate similar counties and smaller geographic areas** Comparing counties that are more similar may strengthen the density-coverage relationship.
+Additionally, more precise analysis may be done with access to data detailing coverage estimates in smaller geographic areas such as cities.

-**For Healthcare Systems:**
+**For Healthcare Systems and CDC:**
-- Optimize existing site utilization rather than expanding locations
 - Investigate other factors driving vaccination rates (accessibility, trust, messaging)

-## Technical Details
+- Try to keep vaccine provider location data updated
+- Expand estimated coverage data to include city estimates.

 ### Requirements
 ```